 As the payments for the insurance were fairly small, Keva thought they were bank charges showing on her statements.
 We looked at her statements and thought this was plausible.

-Overall, because we didn’t have enough evidence to show that Keva agreed to take out the policy or that the business made the terms clear to her at the start, we were satisfied the policy was mis-sold.
+Overall, because we didn’t have enough evidence to show that Keva agreed to take out the policy or that the insurer made the terms clear to her at the start, we were satisfied the policy was mis-sold.

 Because the policy was sold by the insurer, we asked the insurer to cancel her policy from the start.
 We also asked them to refund all of Keva’s premiums, and add simple interest to the refund of 8% per year, from the date each premium was paid – until the date of settlement.